casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 ## Replaying the Event Stream

-This command will replay the event stream from an old event onwards.
+This command will replay the event stream from an old event onward.
 Replace the `NODE_ADDRESS`, `CHANNEL`, and `ID` fields with the values of your scenario.

 <Tabs>